factor/factor/README.txt

     generic/ - generic words, for object oriented programming style help/ - online help system
-    httpd/ - HTTP client, server, and web application framework icons/ - images used by web framework and UI inference/ - stack effect inference, used by compiler, as well as a useful development tool of its own
+    httpd/ - HTTP client, server, and web application framework inference/ - stack effect inference, used by compiler, as well as a useful development tool of its own
     io/ - input and output streams